Takeovers In Australia.

 Financing arrangements with quasi‑equity characteristics that could deliver influence or control over an Australian company (eg convertible notes) are also treated as a direct foreign investment.

 The general rule is that a foreign person needs approval to acquire a “substantial interest” (20% or more) in an Australian corporation (or holding company of an Australian corporation) where the target is valued above certain thresholds.
-Lower thresholds may apply in the case of certain entities that own Australian land, carry on agribusinesses, media companies, and for acquisitions by foreign government investors.
-The thresholds differ depending on the nature of the foreign person and the target’s business – see table below.
+Lower thresholds may apply in the case of certain entities that own Australian land, carry on agribusinesses, media companies, and for acquisitions by foreign government investors ("direct interests").
+The thresholds differ depending on the nature of the foreign person and the target’s business – see table below

 1 The prescribed thresholds are current as at 1 January 2017.
 They are indexed annually on 1 January (although did not increase from 1 January 2017 as the GDP implicit price deflator did not change).
 Note also that this table does not set out the thresholds relating to acquisitions of interests in Australian land corporations and agricultural land corporations.
 Different (lower) thresholds may apply in relation to acquisitions of interests in Australian land corporations and agricultural land corporations.
 Indeed, an acquisition of any interest in an Australian land corporation may require prior clearance.